|Nutrition Facts (per serving)|

-- To prevent the flesh from browning due to oxidation, dip the fruit in lemon juice.
+- To prevent the apple flesh from browning due to oxidation, dip the garnish in lemon juice.

 - If you have a lot of whole apples, you can also make your own apple cider at home.
 It's surprisingly easy in your slow cooker and you get the extra bonus of filling your home with the comforting aroma of warm, spiced apples.

 - While this mimosa recipe is excellent with regular vodka, you can really add a nice background flavor to it with a flavored vodka, like the recommended pear vodka.
-Other flavors that would be fun in this recipe are cinnamon—another DIY infusion—and vanilla, which is available from many vodka brands.
+Other flavors that would be fun in this recipe are cinnamon—a DIY infusion—and vanilla, which is available from many vodka brands.

-- This is also a great cocktail for a multi-dimensional vodka with lots of seasonal flavors.
+- This is also a great cocktail for a multidimensional vodka with lots of seasonal flavors.
 For instance, you can infuse the same ingredients in this spiced pear liqueur into your favorite vodka.
 The star anise, cinnamon, cloves, and allspice are natural companions to the sparkling cider drink.